 In what some describe as a reshuffle kerfuffle, the stalwarts of May’s Cabinet remain, reported by the media as those who went unchallenged and unchanged.
 Amber Rudd, a key alley to May, stays at the Home Office and adds Women & Equalities to her portfolio, following the sacking of the Education Secretary Justine Greening who was later replaced by Damian Hinds.

 Hammond and Hunt continue in post, Hunt now with social care integration on his agenda.
 Both remain the longest serving members in May’s Cabinet.
 The integration of health and social care matches the need for housing as a top priority for local councils.
 Our Breakfast Series with Public Policy Projects would be an inviting platform for our Health & Social Care Secretary, as we debate the complex challenges for local government and health care providers, having hosted Duncan Selbie of Public Health England and Sir Andrew Dilnot, Economist and Commissioner on Funding of Care & Support before the close of 2017.
-Our next breakfast with Baroness Jane Scott OBE and Sir Howard Bernstein takes place on 24 January; guests can register here.
+Our next breakfast with Baroness Jane Scott OBE and Sir Howard Bernstein takes place on 24 January.